juyuta/data-engineering-1/README.md

     docker-compose up
     ```

-4. Activate the virtal environment with all the dependencies to run py files:
+4. Activate the virtal environment with all the dependencies to run .py files:
    ```
-   venv\Scripts\activate.bat
-   pip install -r requirements.txt
+   venv\Scripts\activate
    ```